Skip to main content

 • Back pain

-The most common side effects that may occur in people aged younger than 17 taking cutaquig are:
+The most common side effects that may occur in patients younger than 17 who are taking cutaquig are:

 • Infusion-site reactions